josephm200/spotifriend/README.md

-# empowher??
+# spotifriend
-i hardly know her
+a new way to connect